Lightricks/cohort-based-2D-time-series/README.md

 ## Overview

 This repository implements a novel two-dimensional (2D) time series forecasting approach designed to enhance predictive accuracy in small data environments, particularly for subscription-based and cohort-level analyses.
-Our method transforms traditional time series data into a 2D matrix representation, providing robust forecasting capabilities for businesses with limited historical data.
+Our method transforms traditional time series data into a 2D matrix representation, enabling reliable long-horizon predictions and providing robust forecasting capabilities for businesses with limited historical data.

 ### Key Features